00:00

 Toured around all cross the states,

-till the circus stoped garnering visits.
+till the circus quit garnering visits.

 In all the star man’s fourteen years amongst the circus freaks,